D. Bryant: Iowa Wesleyan

 D. transferred after his junior season to Iowa Wesleyan College.
 He played in only one game for Iowa Wesleyan in 2002, tossing for 313 yards and five touchdowns in a win against Peru State College.
 After the season, Bryant was one of 12 quarterbacks that received an invite the 2003 NFL Scouting Combine.

 Professional career

 Albany Conquest

-On May 8, 2004, Bryant was named the started quarterback for the Albany Conquest.
+On May 8, 2004, Bryant was named the starting quarterback for the Albany Conquest.

 Manchester Wolves

 On March 31, 2006, it was announced that D. had signed with the Manchester Wolves.

 South Georgia Wildcats

 In 2007, he became a member of the South Georgia Wildcats, where he became only the third quarterback in AF2 history to throw for 100 career touchdowns and set the single-season passing record (4,680 yards).
 The team went 10–6, losing in the National Conference Semifinals, 49–28 to the Tulsa Talons.

 Georgia Force

 He was signed by the Georgia Force in 2008, but was released before training camp started.